The Decline of Western Civilization Part II: The Metal Years: Influence and legacy

 It has been claimed, most notably in the VH1 documentary series Heavy: The Story of Metal, that this film was partially responsible for the death of glam metal, and the subsequent rise of thrash metal and grunge during the next decade.
 The suggestion in the documentary is that fans, disgusted by the scenes of excess, decided to turn elsewhere.
 A similar claim was made by Dave Mustaine in his autobiography and in the book Hell Bent for Leather by British author Seb Hunter.

 Faked footage

 In a 1999 interview for The A.V.
 Club, Spheeris admitted that the scene with Ozzy Osbourne spilling orange juice was faked, and the kitchen was not Osbourne's.
 A more complete version of the interview, in which Osbourne does not spill juice, is included as a bonus feature on the DVD.
-The 2015 release of The Decline of Western Civilization, The Decline of Western Civilization Part II, and The Decline of Western Civilization Part III as a box set includes a commentary track for Part II that states that some of the scenes involving Osbourne and Holmes were faked.
+The 2015 box set release of the three Decline films includes a commentary track for Part II that states that some of the scenes involving Osbourne and Holmes were faked.